ashleyjr/TempThrowie/README.md

 ## Receiver

+### The serial port

+   - Has a baud rate of 115200
+   - Transmits 1 start bit
+   - Transmits 8 bit data frame most significant bit first

 ### Hardware

    - TODO: Spec RF receiver

    - The microcontroller is continually monitoring the output of the receiver
    - The sample rate is 2KHz
-   - Every bit is placed in to a ring buffer
-   - There is a pattern detector searching for the code
+   - There is a pattern detector searching for the following 8 bytes

-      - Byte0: 0x?1?0?1?0
+      - Byte0: 0b?1?0?1?0
          ...
+      - Bytes6: 0b?1?0?1?0
-      - Bytes7: 0x?1?0?1?0
+      - Bytes7: 0b?0?1?1?0

-      - Bytes8: 0x?1?1?0?0
+   - When the code is detected the next 8 bytes are placed in to a buffer and immediately transmitted over the serial port
+   - When the last byte is transmitted the microcontroller goes back to pattern detection

 ### Computer

    - The receiver hardware is connected to a host computer using a serial port
-   - The serial port

-      - Has a baud rate of 115200
-      - Transmits 1 start bit
-      - Transmits 8 bit data frame most significant bit first

    - There are two scripts running on the computer

       - The *Logging Script* is continuously running and writing data
       - The *Analysis Script* may be envoked at anytime and reads the data

 #### Logging Script

-   - The script is called *base.py*
+   - The script is called *throwieLogging.py*
    - The serial port is continuously monitored

       - When a frame is received a timeout window opens
-      - The window closes when no frame is recieved for 1 second
+      - The window closes when no frame is recieved for 2 seconds
       - While the window is open all frames received are placed in to a buffer
-      - The depth of the buffer is 10000 Bytes
+      - The depth of the buffer is 500 Bytes

-      - If more than 10000 Bytes are recieved the entire buffer is discarded and the window is closed with an empty buffer
+         - As the sample rate of the microcontroller is 2KHz it is impossible to overflow this buffer

    - When the timeout window closes